 The Italian language and emigration

 Italy is one of the countries that has had a significant emigration in the last century, about 40 million Italians now live in the United States, Canada, Argentina, Australia, Germany, France, Belgium, England, etc. Many children and grandchildren have remained bilingual.
 Those who do not know Italian, are attracted by their origins and the language of their ancestors.

-The phenomenon of immigration in recent years has produced almost 4 million immigrants who from Africa, Eastern Europe, South America, Southeast Asia, and various other countries have moved to Italy and have had to learn the language to enter the host country.
+The phenomenon of immigration in recent years has produced almost 4 million immigrants from Africa, Eastern Europe, South America, Southeast Asia, and various other countries that have moved to Italy and have had to learn the language to enter the host country.